 - Take care of your skin.
 Some experience tingling on their scalp, and your scalp may get dry or itchy.
 When blow drying your hair, use low heat.
 Also use a moisturizing shampoo, conditioner, and hydrating lotion to reduce irritation to your skin.
-You can also use a satin, polyester or cotton pillow case, as opposed to a nylon pillow case, which can cause irritation.
+You can also use a silk, satin, polyester or cotton pillow case, as opposed to a nylon pillow case, which can cause irritation.

 - Wear sunscreen or cover your head.
 The skin on your scalp is very pale when compared to the skin on the rest of the body.
 Try to avoid being out in the sun or apply a high SPF sunscreen to your scalp when going outside.
 A hat that completely covers your scalp is also a good option.
 Scarves can also protect your scalp from being burned by the sun.
 You should also protect your scalp from extreme cold situations.
 You can lose a lot of body heat through a scalp that isn’t protected by hair so a warm winter hat is advisable in cold weather.

 - If your eyebrows start to thin out, or you lose them, try using a clear or colored brow gel, which can be found at most drug stores, or a brow pencil.
 Another option is to use eyeglasses with heavy colored frames, which can be found with or without a prescription.